 Divorce can be a painful process, but it doesn’t necessarily have to be a lengthy and costly one.
-If you and your spouse are able to put aside your wounded feelings and work together, you can take some of the sting out of your divorce.
-In fact, if you can negotiate and cooperate, you might even be able to get an uncontested divorce, which will save you a lot of time and money.
+If you and your spouse are able to put aside your wounded feelings and work together, you might even be able to get an uncontested divorce without a lawyer, which will save you a lot of time and money.

 This article will explain uncontested divorces in Massachusetts.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

 There are a couple of preliminary rules that have to be satisfied before you can get divorced in Massachusetts.
-Keep these in mind before you get started.
+Keep these in mind before you get start your case.

-If you’re handling your divorce without a lawyer, you’re the one responsible for knowing where to file your papers.
+If you’re handling your divorce without a lawyer, you’re the one responsible for knowing where and how to file your papers.
 A divorce without an attorney may be cheaper than a divorce with one, but it’s essential that you do things correctly.
-If you file in the wrong place, your case could be tossed out or transferred and you might have to start over.
-The Massachusetts Judicial Branch has a website you can use to identify each trial court and the counties it serves so that your paperwork goes to the right place.
+If you file your divorce paperwork in the wrong place, your case could be tossed out and you might have to start the process all over again.
+The Massachusetts Judicial Branch website can help you identify each trial court and the counties it serves so that your paperwork goes to the right place.

 Massachusetts has a system of trial courts which have the authority to hear many kinds of cases.
 Each trial court is sub-divided into different departments, including a Probate and Family Department.
-The law says that if you're filing for divorce, you can do it in the county where you or your spouse currently live.
-However, there's a big exception to this rule—if you or your spouse are still living in the last place where you previously resided together as a married couple, then you have to file for divorce in that county.
+Massachusetts law requires couples to file for divorce in the county where you or your spouse currently live.
+However, there's a big exception to this rule—if you or your spouse are still living in the last place where you previously resided together as a married couple, then you’ll need to file for divorce in that county.

 At the final hearing, the spouses will give testimony by responding to some very brief questioning from the judge.
-The judge will sign the final divorce order if it is fair and reasonable and you’ve met all of Massachusetts’ requirements for an uncontested divorce.
+The judge will sign the final divorce order if the terms are fair and reasonable and you’ve met all of Massachusetts’ requirements for an uncontested divorce.